lokefu/code_example/PDF/README.md

+# Aims
+To extract information from PDF's table, then use RAG for generation

 # Background
 1. Data extraction from PDF's table
 2. RAG with keywords format match + LLM for summary and generation